Nicole Franzel

 Nicole Ann Franzel-Arroyo (born June 30, 1992) is an American television personality who was born in Ubly, Michigan.
 She graduated from college as an ER nurse in 2014.
-She is best known for her appearance on Big Brother 16 in 2014, winning Big Brother 18 in 2016 and placing third on Big Brother 22: All Stars in 2020.
+She is best known for her appearance on Big Brother 16 in 2014, winning Big Brother 18 in 2016, placing third on Big Brother 22: All Stars in 2020, and winning Big Brother Reindeer Games in 2023.

 Big Brother 16

 Upon her entry onto Big Brother 16, Franzel was the second youngest contestant in the house.
 She applied for the show as a self-proclaimed 'super-fan.'
 During her season, she earned a reputation for being a potential competition threat, winning the Head of Household role three times in Weeks 3, 6 and 7 (although due to the rules of the Battle of the Block competition, she was dethroned on two of these reigns when her nominees won safety).
 She also won safety from eviction in Weeks two and five courtesy of the Battle of the Block competition.
-On Day 56, she was evicted by a vote of 6-0 and became the third member of the jury, and the first person in Big Brother history to win the Head of Household title, be dethroned by the Battle of the Block competition and get evicted in the same week.
+On Day 56, she was evicted by a vote of 6-0 and became the third member of the jury and the first person in Big Brother history to win the Head of Household title, be dethroned by the Battle of the Block competition and get evicted in the same week.
 Franzel returned to the house Day 63 after winning the Battle Back competition, where one of the first four jurors would return to the house.
 On Day 71, Franzel was nominated for a sixth consecutive time and was re-evicted by a vote of 4-0 as the fifth member of the jury.
 Franzel voted for Derrick Levasseur to win Big Brother 16 on finale night.
 Franzel was revealed to be among the top three vote-getters for "America's Favorite Houseguest", alongside Zach Rance and Donny Thompson, the eventual winner of the prize.

 Throughout the course of the show, Franzel found love with fellow houseguest Hayden Voss.
 The couple went on to date from September 2014 to early 2016.